Understanding the Basics: What is a Hotel Budget?

 Hotel bell on the front desk

 While I’ve worked in other industries, it wasn’t until I started punching the proverbial time clock in the hotel industry that I was exposed to such a proactive budgeting process.
-Perhaps my previous professional endeavors had me in roles that took on less responsibility in budgeting; maybe my career growth ran parallel to the evolution of software products that made hotel budgeting a more detailed process; or is it the fact that in the hotel world we are dealing with a product that has a very limited shelf life as part of our monthly inventory expires at 11:59 pm each day.
+Perhaps my previous professional endeavors had me in roles that took on less responsibility in budgeting; maybe my career growth ran parallel to the evolution of software products that made basics hotel budget to a more detailed process; or is it the fact that in the hotel world we are dealing with a product that has a very limited shelf life as part of our monthly inventory expires at 11:59 pm each day.

 No matter the reason, once I landed in the hospitality industry, I learned how detailed the hotel budgeting process can be.
 While this article covers just an introduction to the hotel budgeting process, it is critical to know that hotel leadership teams create an annual budget line by line and day by day, looking at both anticipated revenues, and expenses.
 This process ultimately results in monthly budgets that then combine to form an annual hotel budget and business plan.